critmcdonald/javascript-charts/03_javascript.md

 * The `<script>` tags tell the browser that everything between them is JavaScript.
 We actually don't need the `type` part of that, because JavaScript is the default script language for browsers, but we'll leave it here.
 * The next line that starts with `//` is a comment in JavaScript.
 It's a note to say this is where the bar chart starts, and isn't really part of the code.
 It's just helps the next developer know what's going on.
 * OK, now the fun part.
 The `$` sign in JavaScript is shorthand to call JQuery.
 In this line, we are opening a JQuery function so we can use HighCharts.
-At it's most basic, it is this: `$(function () {});` but inside of the curly braces, we are nesting the bit of code that calls HighCharts.
+At it's most basic, it is this: `$(function () {});` but inside of the curly braces, we are nesting the chunk of code that calls HighCharts.
 * In the next line, we call the highcharts code to create our barchart.
-It is basically this: `$('#barChart').highcharts();`.
+It is basically `$('#barChart').highcharts();`.
 But, like above, we are nesting a bunch of stuff within the last parenthesis there.
-  * The first part defines where we are putting the chart that we are defining, in our case `'#barChart'`, which is the `<div>` where we want our chart to go.
-This description here has to match the `id` in our div in our page content for the chart to show up there.
+  * Inside the first parenthesis, we are defining where we are putting the chart, in our case `'#barChart'`, which is the `<div>` where we want our chart to go.
+The words after `#` has to match the `id` in our div in our page content for the chart to show up there.
   * The next part `.highcharts({})` is the highcharts method, where we define different parts of the chart.
 Again, we're nesting stuff inside the curly braces, all using proper syntax:
     * We define our chart type as `bar`.
     * We define our title as 'Fruit Consumption', which puts that actual text where the title belongs.